The Link Between Driver Training Programs and Insurance Costs

 Company Track Record

-During your renewal period, risk consultants will review your organization’s track record as well as what you’ve been doing in all other areas of safety — think ongoing maintenance, training for technicians, onboard safety technology, and the like.
-These consultants consistently look at a company’s driver training initiatives and provide all their data and findings to underwriters who then have to price the risk.
+During your renewal period, risk consultants will review your organization’s track record.
+As well as what you’ve been doing in all other areas of safety.
+Think ongoing maintenance, training for technicians, onboard safety technology, and the like.
+These consultants consistently look at a company’s driver training initiatives.
+They provide all their data and findings to underwriters who then have to price the risk.

 Creating A Solid Driver Training Program